s1091996/Chest-X-ray-Classification-Based-on-Cross-Attention-EfficientNet-and-Swin-Transformer/README.md

 - ROC-AUC
 - The decision threshold selected from validation predictions

-Macro averages are also calculated across labels.
-Add a results table, training curves, confusion matrices, or ROC plots here once you have exportable experiment outputs; these are especially valuable for a portfolio repository.

 ## Reproducibility Notes

 - Set fixed random seeds if you need strictly repeatable experiments.